withastro/astro.build/src/pages/terms.md

 updated_date: Jan 6, 2022
 description: Astro's terms of service
 header: |
-    These terms of service ("Terms") apply to your access and use of Astro (the "Service").
+    These terms of service ("Terms") apply to your access and use of the Astro website (the "Service").
 Please read them carefully.
 ---

 ### Accepting these terms